calipsow/react-native-starter-kit/README.md

 ### Additional Utilities
 - Hooks for handling Firestore, authentication, and deep linking.
 - Helper functions for image compression and asynchronous tasks.

-## Getting Started

-Jump right into building and shipping your native app by following our [Getting Started Guide](./documentations/Get_Started.md).
-This guide will walk you through the initial setup and get you up and running in no time.
-***Some inline comments remaining in german, you can issue this following the guidelines***

 ## Prewritten Features Overview
 - Firebase setup and functions